norakirby/norakirby.github.io/README.md

 ## Self-introduction

 Hello!
-My name is Nora Kirby, and this site is for a Data Journalism course at Lehigh University.
-I am currently a senior studying Science Writing and Environmental Studies, and I enjoy reading and environmental activism.
+My name is Nora Kirby, and I am currently a senior studying Science Writing and Environmental Studies.
+I am passionate about environmental activism, and am currently working as an intern for the [Arctic Defense Campaign](https://www.defendthearctic.org/).